shaaawz/ML4T-Final/readme.md

 overfitting.
 In fact we can see this as a form of regularization: we build a cloud of images around each original image, all with the same label.
 This kind of fattening of the data is similar in spirit to ridge regularization.
+#### Document Classification
+- [ ] A new type of example that has important applications in industry and science: predicting attributes of documents.
+Examples of documents include articles in medical journals, Reuters news feeds, emails, tweets, and so on
+- [ ] Example: IMBD Reviews - Each review can be a different length, include slang or non-words, have spelling errors, etc. We need to find a way to featurize such a document.
+This is modern parlance for defining a set of predictors.
+- [ ] The simplest and most common featurization is the bag-of-words model.
+We score each document for the presence or absence of each of the words in a language dictionary — in this case an English dictionary.
+If the dictionary contains M words, that means for each document we create a binary feature vector of length M, and score a 1 for every word present, and 0 otherwise
+- [ ] The bag-of-words model summarizes a document by the words present, and ignores their context.
+There are at least two popular ways to take the context into account
+  - [ ]  The bag-of-n-grams model.
+For example, a bag of 2-grams records the consecutive co-occurrence of every distinct pair of words.
+“Blissfully long” can be seen as a positive phrase in a movie review, while
+“blissfully short” a negative.
+- [ ] Treat the document as a sequence, taking account of all the words in the context of those that preceded and those that follow
+#### Recurrent Neural Networks
+- [ ] In a recurrent neural network (RNN), the input object X is a sequence.
+- [ ] The order of
+the words, and closeness of certain words in a sentence, convey semantic meaning.
+RNNs are designed to accommodate and take advantage of the sequential nature of such input objects, much like convolutional neural networks accommodate the spatial structure of image inputs.
+The output Y can also be a sequence (such as in language translation), but often is a scalar, like the binary sentiment label of a movie review document.
+- [ ] There are many variations and enhancements of the simple RNN we used for sequence modeling.
+One approach we did not discuss uses a onedimensional convolutional neural network, treating the sequence of vectors
+(say words, as represented in the embedding space) as an image.
+The convolution filter slides along the sequence in a one-dimensional fashion, with the potential to learn particular phrases or short subsequences relevant to the learning task.
+#### When To use Deep Learning
+- [ ] The performance of deep learning in this chapter has been rather impressive.
+It nailed the digit classification problem, and deep CNNs have really revolutionized image classification.
+We see daily reports of new success stories for deep learning.
+Many of these are related to image classification tasks, such as machine diagnosis of mammograms or digital X-ray images, ophthalmology eye scans, annotations of MRI scans, and so on.
+Likewise there are numerous successes of RNNs in speech and language translation, forecasting, and document modeling.
+The question that then begs an answer is: should we discard all our older tools, and use deep learning on every problem with data?
+- [ ] We see similar performance for all three models.
+We report the mean absolute error on the test data, as well as the test R2 for each method, which are all respectable (see Exercise 5).
+We spent a fair bit of time fiddling with the configuration parameters of the neural network to achieve these results.
+It is possible that if we were to spend more time, and got the form and amount of regularization just right, that we might be able to match or even outperform linear regression and the lasso.
+But with great ease we obtained linear models that work well.
+Linear models are much easier to present and understand than the neural network, which is essentially a black box.
+The lasso selected 12 of the 19 variables in making its prediction.
+So in cases like this we are much better off following the Occam’s razor principle: when faced with several methods that give roughly equivalent performance, pick the simplest
 - [ ]
 - [ ]
 - [ ]